 Before 2021-22, the last three opening day hat-tricks in the Premier League had all been netted for reigning champions.
-Didier Drogba’s in 2010-11 helped Chelsea record the biggest ever opening day victory in Premier League history as they beat West Brom 6-0.
-Drogba had won the golden boot in 2009-10 and had also scored a hat-trick on the final day of the season making him the fourth player to score a treble in consecutive Premier League appearances, and the first to do so across different campaigns.
+Didier Drogba’s in 2010-11 helped Chelsea record the biggest ever opening-day victory in Premier League history as they beat West Brom 6-0.
+Drogba had won the golden boot in 2009-10 and had also scored a hat-trick on the final day of the season making him the fourth player to score a treble in consecutive Premier League appearances – though Erling Haaland became the fifth in 2022-23 – and the first to do so across different campaigns.

 Raheem Sterling’s treble kick-started his most successful goalscoring season in Premier League history (20 goals in 2019-20), while Mohamed Salah’s treble at Anfield was Liverpool’s first opening match hat-trick since John Aldridge in 1988-89.

 Unfortunately for all clubs involved, no player who has scored an opening weekend hat-trick has gone on to win the league at the end of the season, with Manchester United winning the title in 2010-11, Liverpool in 2019-20 and Manchester City in 2020-21.

 2021-22: Bruno Fernandes (Manchester United 5-1 Leeds United)

 Bruno Fernandes became just the 10th player in Premier League history to score a hat-trick on the opening matchday with his treble against Leeds United in 2021-22 and the first Manchester United player to score a treble on the opening day of a league season since Lou Macari versus Birmingham in 1977-78.